 Remote desktop control.

-First time use (Windows or Mac desktop)
+Download (Windows or Mac desktop)

 Follow the download and installation prompts (you do not need admin access).

-Subsequent use (Windows or Mac desktop)
+Start or schedule a meeting (Windows or Mac desktop)

 Open the Zoom application from the Start Menu (Windows) or Applications folder (Mac).

 Select Join a Meeting if you already know the Meeting ID or select Sign In.

 Select Login with SSO.

 Enter latrobe for the Domain URL latrobe.zoom.us and click Continue.

 Note: You will only need to do this once.